-DOS recommends that you not use Form DS 5505 (Authorization for the Release of Information Under the Privacy Act) for a FOIA request, as this form concerns a record request under a separate law.8 You may, however, use the form if you are submitting a request for information under the Privacy Act to DOS or a U.S. Consular Office.
+DOS recommends that you not use Form DS 5505 (Authorization for the Release of Information Under the Privacy Act) for a FOIA request, as this form concerns a record request under a separate law.
+You may, however, use the form if you are submitting a request for information under the Privacy Act to DOS or a U.S. Consular Office.
+Do not use any Department of Homeland Security or Department of Justice FOIA request forms either.

-The written FOIA request should contain as much of the recommended information outlined below as possible, in addition to other information depending on the type of visa or personal record you seek.9
+The written FOIA request should contain as much of the recommended information outlined below as possible, in addition to other information depending on the type of visa or personal record you seek.